dimitri/pgcopydb/docs/design.rst

      * pgcopydb stream catchup

-We see that when using ``pgcopydb clone --follow --table-jobs 4 --index-jobs 4`` then pgcopydb creates 20 sub-processes, including one transient sub-process each time a JSON file is to be converted to a SQL file for replay.
+We see that when using ``pgcopydb clone --follow --table-jobs 4 --index-jobs 4 --large-objects-jobs`` then pgcopydb creates 24 sub-processes, including one transient sub-process each time a JSON file is to be converted to a SQL file for replay.

-The 20 total is counted from:
+The 24 total is counted from:

  - 1 clone worker + 1 copy supervisor + 4 copy workers + 1 blob worker + 4
-   index workers + 4 vacuum workers + 1 sequence reset worker
+   blob data workers + 4 index workers + 4 vacuum workers + 1 sequence reset
+   worker

-   that's 1 + 1 + 4 + 1 + 4 + 4 + 1 = 16
+   that's 1 + 1 + 4 + 1 + 4 + 4 + 4 + 1 = 20

  - 1 follow worker + 1 stream receive + 1 stream transform + 1 stream catchup

    that's 1 + 1 + 1 + 1 = 4

- - that's 16 + 4 = 20 total
+ - that's 20 + 4 = 24 total

 Here is a description of the process tree: